 You can use any kind of calendar you want, but it should be one you look at.
 I use my Google calendar because it comes up on my phone, iPad, and computer, and I get automatic reminders.

 4. Is my plan simple enough to follow without overwhelming me?

 Make sure your goals are fairly easy to accomplish.
 These are not big goals like writing a book.
-These are goals more like writing 3 pages, or walking three times this week 2 miles each time, or making a dental appointment that has been hanging over your head.
+These are goals more like writing 3 pages, or walking three times this week 1 mile each time, or making a dental appointment that’s been hanging over your head.

 These goals can be smaller parts of a larger goal, and often are.
 By doing them you get closer to your big goal.

 Why This Works

 Some people can handle more goals in a week, and maybe you can too.
 Even so, problems arise when you set yourself up for more than you can handle, and then fail to follow through.
 The more you do that, the more you break down your resolve and the easier it is for you to ditch the plan.

 Conversely, when you accomplish just 3 things every week, you build momentum.
 You’re exercising your ability to make plans and follow through, and the more successful you are at it, the stronger your resolve becomes.